St Leonard's Church, Heston: History

 The church dates from the 14th century, though there are records of a priest in Heston in the 7th century.
 The Domesday Book makes no mention of Heston but in 1086 its manor was given to Walter of Saint-Valéry by William the Conqueror.
 The church was later given to the Abbey of Saint-Valéry.

 In around 1270 Heston was made a separate parish under Richard, 1st Earl of Cornwall, the Lord of the Manor.
 Richard of Cornwall was King John's second son and had served in the Barons' Crusade of 1239, where he succeeded as a negotiator for the release of prisoners.
 As Saint Leonard is the patron saint of prisoners it is possible that Richard dedicated the church to the saint, although the exact date of the dedication is unknown.

 The church tower survived the necessary rebuilding works in the 19th century, as did the lychgate.
-The grave of Private Frederick John White, who was flogged to death at Hounslow Barracks in 1846, can be found in the graveyard.
+The graveyard contains the grave of Private Frederick John White, who was flogged to death at Hounslow Barracks in 1846.
 The outcry at the manner of his death brought about a reduction in the maximum number of lashings that could be given as punishment, and eventually the banning of the practice altogether.

-Naturalist Sir Joseph Banks (1743–1820) was laid to rest at St Leonard's Church.
+The naturalist Sir Joseph Banks (1743–1820) and his wife are also buried at St Leonards.

 Architecture

 The tower is Perpendicular (late medieval) and was described by Nikolaus Pevsner as 'one of the best of the Middlesex type'.
 It is similar to the tower of All Saints, Isleworth.
 It has a south-east turret, diagonal buttresses, a three-light west window and tall, two-light, transomed windows with square heads to the belfry stage.
 There are embattled parapets and carved gargoyles.
 The west porch has a four-centred outer arch and foliated spandrels.
 The body of the church, rebuilt in the 19th century, is in the style of c.1300.
+The church is a Grade II* listed building.